Requirement: Save SharePoint Online Site as Template!

 Once you create a new site and customize it to meet your specific requirements, you can save the updated site as a new template to be used when additional sites are created.
 To Save the site as a site template, follow these steps:

 - Login to your SharePoint Online site >> Click the Settings gear >> On the menu Click on “Site Settings”

 - On the Site Settings page, click on the “Save Site As Template” link under the Site Actions section.
 If you don’t find Save Site As Template link, use: SharePoint Online: Save Site as Template Option Missing?

 - On the Save As Template page, provide a file name, template name and description for your site template.

 - Optionally you can select the “Include Content” checkbox.
 Click OK to save the site as a template.

 - Once the site saved as a template, you’ll see the “Operation Completed Successfully” page.
 The saved template will be available under the site collection “Solutions” gallery.
 Now, you can create subsites based on the saved template.
 You can also download the template and upload it to any other site collection’s solution gallery.

 To download a site template created, Navigate to the top-level site (Root Web) >> Click on Site Settings >> Under Web Designer Galleries, click on the “Solutions” link.
 The Solution Gallery lists all solutions like our site template.
 Click on the solution name to download the WSP file to your local disk.

-Say that you have a site created with all the artifacts to effectively manage projects, You save it as a template called “PMO Template”.
+Say that you have a site created with all the artifacts to manage projects effectively, You save it as a template called “PMO Template”.
 This template is then available when other new sites for new projects are created.
 By saving the site as a template, you save yourself and others the effort of duplicating the customization made to the Project site when additional sites are required for new projects.
 Also, you provide others a starting point for creating project sites that include the lists and libraries, layout, and components they will need in their sites.
-This helps ensure that all project sites have a consistent structure and contain the resources needed to properly manage the project.
+This helps ensure that all project sites have a consistent structure and contain the resources needed to manage the project properly.